 The European Society of Rheology is open for everyone interested in rheology in all countries of Europe.
 Rheology is defined as the science of the deformation and flow of matter which means that rheology in some form enters almost every study of material properties.
 The ESR involves rheologists engaged in both industrial and academic research and development and is therefore a common meeting ground for engineers, physicists, chemists and biologists with a common interest in rheology

-Annual European Rheology Conference (AERC 2024)
+The next Annual European Rheology Conference (AERC 2025) will be held in Lyon (France).

-For further information about the AERC 2024, please visit official website.
+For further information about the AERC 2025, please visit official website.

 Science is based on the collaboration between scientists or research groups without distinction of Country, religion or race, on the attitude of sharing results and ideas among peers.
 All these principles are antithetical to war.
 The European community, whatever it may be, political or scientific, is founded on peace.
 The invasion of Ukraine by the Russian armed forces is contrary to international law.